Monthly Travel Indicators Summary - August 2024

 Consumer Sentiment

 - International leisure travel intent averaged across California’s 13 priority markets remained consistent with prior months, as did the cost of travel as a barrier.
-Travel costs (exacerbated by unfavorable exchange rates) appeared to weigh more heavily on Asian travel consumers this month.

 - Safety and health concerns remained secondary barriers in the Asia Pacific, India, and Middle East markets.